FihlaTV/OpenVCIK/README.md

 The project's core team members are: Junaid Ahmed Ansari (ansariahmedjunaid@gmail.com, github: junaidcs032), Arasi Sathyamurthi (arasi@rri.res.in) and Prof. Ramesh Balasubramanyam (ramesh@rri.res.in).
 All the members can be reached by their respective emails for queries.
 However, for quereies specific to codes and bugs, please contact Junaid; Junaid will be maintaining this repository.

 ## License
-The OpenVCIK is covered under the GPL V2 license... <i><b> To be Updated.... </i></b>

-<i> Note: The license only applies to the OpenVCIK framework and library and not to other software packages used such as Pocketsphinx and Cubiuntu disk image for Cubieboard. </i>

-### ....
-Under construction
+<i>Copyright (C) 2015-2016, Raman Research Insitute, Bangalore, India.
+All rights resereverd.

+The OpenVCIK is covered under the GPL license.
+According to this licenese, you can use, modify or redistribute the code provided the conditions posed by the GPL for redistribution is met and you don't <b>HOLD US LIABLE</b> i.e. this code is open-sourced <b>WITHOUT ANY WARRANTY</b>.

+For complete license text refer the <b>LICENSE FILE</b>.

+<i>Note: The license applies only to the Project OpenVCIK.</i>